Coast Guard of the FSB Border Service: Weapons

-Most vessels of the Russian Coast Guard are generally armed with light guns and/or machine guns (such as 12.7mm general purpose and 14.5×114mm-caliber heavy machine guns, or up to 30mm cannons - such as the AK-230) but vessels may also carry heavier armament including larger caliber guns, missile systems and torpedoes.
+Most vessels of the Russian Coast Guard are generally armed with light guns and/or machine guns (such as 12.7 mm general purpose and 14.5 × 114 mm-caliber heavy machine guns, or up to 30 mm cannons - such as the AK-230) but vessels may also carry heavier armament including larger caliber guns, missile systems and torpedoes.

 UAVs are also increasingly employed in the service and larger vessels may also embark helicopters.

 Russian Coast Guard personnel use a variety of weapons, including but is not limited to the AK series of rifles, pistols, grenade based weapons such as the DP-64 hand anti-diver grenade launcher and the 30 mm AGS-17 automatic grenade launcher, and a variety of machine guns from 7.62 mm machine guns to 14.5 mm machine guns.